Topcliffe, North Yorkshire: Culture and community

 Topcliffe is home to Deer Shed Festival, an annual music festival established in 2010, which attracts over 10,000 people to the village every July.

-Topcliffe has a park and two pubs, The Angel and The Swan.
-The old school house of Topcliffe is now a post office, the toll house is now an ordinary cottage.
+Topcliffe has a park and two pubs, The Angel (currently closed for refurbishment) and The Swan.
+The old school house of Topcliffe is now a post office, the toll house is now a cottage.

 Topcliffe has been extended over the years.
 East Lea was built in the 1950s and has been developed over the years, by the demolition of some old houses on a sizeable plot of land, to make way for extra houses.
-In the late 1980s Manor Close and a small part of Winn Lane were built on the site of a farm.
+In the late 1980s, Manor Close and a small part of Winn Lane were built on the site of a farm.

 Transport

 The village lies on two main routes through the county, the A167 and A168.
 The A168 bypass was first considered in 1963 as part of "The North East Programme for Regional Development and Growth".
 Work did not start though until 1976 and took two years to complete.

 The village is served by the bus route between Ripon and Northallerton.